rwilliams/jrubywiki/CallingJavaFromJRuby.md

   "instance_exec", "taint", "dup", "public_methods", "instance_variable_defined?",
    "respond_to?", "method", "instance_variables"]

-Because JRuby supports the <tt>#each</tt> method on Java Enumerations you can do this:
+Because JRuby supports the `#each` method on Java Enumerations you can do this:

   irb(main):011:0> java.net.NetworkInterface.networkInterfaces.each {|i| puts i; puts }
   name:en1 (en1) index: 5 addresses: